hydroserver2/hydroserver/docs/guide/loading-data.md

 ## Data Sources

-After installing the Streming Data Loader, you can configure data sources on HydroServer for the SDL to load data from.
+After installing the Streaming Data Loader, you can configure data sources on HydroServer for the SDL to load data from.
 A data source is a CSV file that the HDL app can read and contains raw timeseries data for one or more datastreams.